-The Adult Mixed choir (women and men) was formed in the early 1990s to sing at the Sunday Morning 9.30 Holy Communion service ( Eucharist ).
-It is relatively small (currently 4 sopranos, 4 altos, 3 tenors and 4 basses) but the plan is to increase numbers slightly to enable it to cope more easily when individuals are away from Hythe at a weekend.
-Because it is a small group, each person makes a definite and important contribution.
+The Adult Mixed Choir (women and men) was formed in 1998 to sing at the Sunday Morning 9.30 Holy Communion service (Eucharist ).
+[Up to the summer of 1997 this had been sung by the Boys and Men Choir, but competition with sports activities made the appearance of boys on Sunday mornings no longer viable].
+This Adult Mixed Choir soon established itself as a key component in the musical life of the church.
+It is relatively small (currently 6 sopranos, 4 altos, 4 tenors and 4 basses) and, because of this, each person makes a definite and important contribution.
 The choirmaster would be glad to hear from singers with good to moderate sight singing ability who would be interested in auditioning for membership.

 The Adult Mixed Choir normally sings three Sunday mornings per month, with the first Sunday of the month free.
 Occasionally the choir takes part in special services at other times and concerts, such as the annual Carol Concert.

-This choir specialises in unaccompanied music.
-This is in part because of necessity ( an assistant organist is not usually present on Sunday mornings ) and in part because there is a wealth of good a cappella Eucharist settings, some old some new, that sound good in the helpful acoustic of St Leonard's chancel.
-In addition, motets and anthems are sung during the service, when the choir moves to the South Transept.
+This choir specializes in unaccompanied music.
+This is in part because of necessity (an assistant organist is not usually present on Sunday mornings) and in part because there is a wealth of good a cappella Eucharist settings, some old some new, that sound good in the helpful acoustic of St Leonard's chancel.
+In addition, motets and anthems are sung during the service, botth between the Bible readings and during the Distribution of Communion (when the choir moves to the South Transept).
 If accompaniment is needed, a chamber organ or grand piano is used.

 An exciting development took place in St Leonard’s Church with the setting up in 2007 of the Hythe Girls Choir.
 This means that the opportunities that have been provided for boys to sing and be trained in choral music, dating back some six hundred years, are now available to girls as well.
 Hythe Girls Choir is entirely separate from the boys’ and adult mixed choirs at St Leonard’s Church, though on rare occasions (such as the annual Carol Concert) all three choirs can appear together.